 Not So Churchy receives frequent requests to speak with individuals who are interested in starting or studying new worshiping communities like our own.
 Below are answers to questions that we frequently receive.
 Considering our very limited staffing, we are sorry that we cannot accommodate requests for conversation with our pastor or our parishioners, but hope that these FAQs might prove to be helpful as the Spirit works among you.
+In addition, here is our 2017 annual report.
 And everyone is always welcome to worship with us!

 Why do you worship only once a month?
 How do you build community this way?

 We gather in worship once a month for several reasons.
 We put a great deal of energy into each individual service; we have between three and four musicians who compose most of the music for each evening.
 In addition, we find that in the fast-paced city we live in, most of our participants cannot commit to more than monthly worship and additional community-building, educational or service gathering.
 We have learned that average attendance is only once a month for most churches--so we figure why not put our energy and focus into an excellent monthly gathering.
 Our pastor is also employed on a ⅓ time basis and she could not organize weekly services in addition to providing pastoral care and organizing the broader life of the community.